Home » Main Course / Entrees » Fish and Seafood » Chickpea Encrusted Fish with Jalapeno Lime Tartar Sauce

 Fish

-• Brush a nonstick baking sheet with olive oil.
+• Line a rimmed baking sheet with parchment paper.
+Brush with olive oil.

 • Place fish fillets on the baking sheet and brush the top of the fish with mustard.
 Top the fish with equal amounts of the chickpea topping, pressing slightly to adhere.
 Spray lightly with cooking spray.